IN CRIMINAL LAW,

 Your statement must contain your grounds for appeal.

 The state and is designed to assist the appellate judges in reviewing your case.

 Criminal Appeals - Anyone who has been convicted of a crime may appeal his or her case.
 The appeal asks a higher court to review specific aspects of the case for legal error in either the conviction or the sentence.

 Civil Appeals - Your civil appeals attorney may only get one shot at promoting or defending your position in person.
 It’s important to work with an attorney who is skilled at research, can effectively interpret the law to your benefit, and can present strong written and oral arguments.

-Civil Rights Appeals - The appeals attorneys at Paulson and Vandersnick have extensive experience litigating wrongful civil rights-related convictions.
+Civil Rights Appeals - Our appeals attorneys have extensive experience litigating wrongful civil rights-related convictions.
 You can’t back time wrongfully served behind bars, but a dedicated civil rights lawyer can help you pursue justice.

 Personal Injury Appeals - Most personal injury cases are resolved in a settlement outside of court.
 Some, however, go to trial and result in a large verdict.
 Those cases are almost always appealed by the losing side.
-Paulson and Vandersnick have the experience you need to handle the appeals process of personal injury case verdicts.
+Our lawyers have the experience you need to handle the appeals process of personal injury case verdicts.

 Frequently Asked Questions Regarding Appeals

 WHAT DOES IT MEAN TO ASK FOR AN APPEAL?

 After a decision is reached in a civil or criminal case, the party who was ruled against has the right to have the matter reviewed in a higher court.
 That higher appeals court can overturn a lower court.
 An appeal is when a losing party tries to a decision overruled.